 * Is there a response to selection and thus a change in the genotypic distribution in the population?

-Hereto, we analyse the long-term longitudinal dataset, safeguard the continuation of this dataset and perform experiments.
+Hereto, for the terns, we analyse the long-term longitudinal dataset and safeguard the continuation of this dataset.
+Experiments are performed in the quail.
 We combine field and laboratory work with statistical modelling and hope to also expand our theoretical work.